department-of-veterans-affairs/va.gov-vfs-teams/DeveloperDocs/vets-website/architecture.md

 ## Design system

-You will also find that our visual components and site-wide styles live in an external [design system](https://department-of-veterans-affairs.github.io/design-system/).
+You will also find that our visual components and site-wide styles live in their own [design system](https://design.va.gov).
 This design system is based on the [US Web Design System](https://designsystem.digital.gov/), with some additional modifications by our team.
 As part of that design system, we provide a set of React components covering common patterns, which is [published to npm](https://www.npmjs.com/package/@department-of-veterans-affairs/jean-pants).
 You'll likely use these components to make your apps accessible and consistent with the rest of Vets.gov.

 ## Further reading